 This is a step by step guide for preparing lunch and dinner for a week, for about 2 people.
 You can follow along with the text and pictures, or you can watch the video, which condenses it down to the most important steps.

 You can adjust the recipes to suit you and your family's food preferences.
-Check out the menu and if you'd like to follow my plans exactly, feel free to download this grocery list which will be sent right to your email.
+Check out the menu and if you'd like to follow my plans exactly, and email me if you'd like the full grocery list.

 You’ll want 3-4 baking pans lined with aluminum foil coated with a light layer of olive oil.
 You'll also use a strainer, crock post and a cast iron skillet.
 If you don’t have a skillet, you can use another pan.